eloylp/decentra-chat/PAPER.md

 2. The `timestamp` should not be too in the past nor in the future.
 We cannot provide accurate measurements here, but should work in a best effort way.
 Like having a threshold of seconds to determine if the message is in the right range of time.

-3. The `UUID` should be present in the message header.
+3. A correct [UUID](https://www.rfc-editor.org/rfc/rfc4122.html) should be present in the message.

 4. The standard expected `PGP` message content decryption and verification.
 The `data` field of the DC message contains the `PGP` message.